Uncategorized Updated 09/04/2026 · 18 min read

-Calculate working days per month: Your guide for Switzerland
+Calculating working days per month: your guide for Switzerland

 As a rule of thumb in Switzerland, the average for a five-day week is 20 to 22 working days.
 But as is often the case, the devil is in the details, as cantonal holidays or individual working models can quickly change the outcome.